faradilshodov/Activision/README.md

 How to run only one test? - ./node_modules/.bin/wdio wdio.conf.js --spec specs/(your path to file goes here)

-How to run all tests? - npm test
+How to run all tests? - ./node_modules/.bin/wdio wdio.conf.js